 The Most Expensive Painting

-Salvator Mundi by Leonardo da Vinci, the most expensive painting in the world.
-In Latin, Salvator Mundi means savior of the world.
+Salvator Mundi by Leonardo da Vinci holds the esteemed title of the most expensive painting in the world.
+Translated from Latin, Salvator Mundi means “savior of the world.”
+But what makes this masterpiece fetch such an exorbitant price?
+Dive deeper into the fascinating story behind this iconic artwork below!

 Salvator Mundi by Leonardo da Vinci, the most expensive painting in the world.